Being a Certified Financial Planner™ and personal finance geek, my idea of a good time is testing out new personal finance apps.

 Why it’s good: If you like earning gift cards for little to no work, you’ll love Drop Rewards.

 All you do is sign up, then link your credit and debit cards.
-Next, you pick up to 5 stores to earn points from (Starbucks, Costco, Amazon, Safeway, Uber, and Trader Joes are some of the more popular options).
+Next, you pick two stores to earn points from automatically every time you shop.
+Some of the more popular choices include Starbucks, Costco, Amazon, Safeway, Uber, and Trader Joes, although options change on a regular basis.

-It may not seem like much but if you add up your expenses over a year it will.
-Say you spend $7,500 on groceries, an additional 1.2% cash back gets you a $90 gift card.
+It may not seem like much at first, but it can really add up if you use the service consistently over the course of a full year.
+Say you spend $7,500 on groceries at Trader’s Joe’s, which pays 1.2% cash back; that’ll score you a $90 gift card.

 Why it’s good: Online retailers change their prices constantly.
 Prices may go up.
 They may go down.